IliaValov/MRS-Mountain-Rescue-Services/README.md

 # MRS-Mountain-Rescue-Services
-This application is for rescuing people in emergency situation
+This application is made to help rescuing institution with finding people in danger situation.
+Is more based on mountain rescuing.